ggalan87/handy-google-colab/README.md

    - The configuration name is fixed as 'first'
    - Download the private key.
 It's name is in the form <username>.first.pem
 3. Create a [new mapping](https://portmap.io/mappings)
-   - Leave everything as is and fill a port number to the field Port on your PC.
+   - Leave everything as is and fill a port number to the field "Port on your PC".
 For simplicity I choose the same port as the above.
    - Save the mapping and keep somewhere the rule, which should be in the form:\
       `tcp://<username>-<remote_port>.portmap.host:<remote_port> => <local_port>`
 4. Generate a corresponding public key for the downloaded private key with the following command:\